rostools/r-cubed-intro/CONTRIBUTING.md

 ## Participating in issue discussions :thought_balloon: :question:

-Helping to contribute can be as simple as giving feedback, suggestions or thoughts about a topic or issue.
+Helping to contribute can be as simple as giving feedback, suggestions, or thoughts about a topic or issue.
 You'll need a GitLab account to add your comments on the course development in the [`r-cubed` repository](https://gitlab.com/rostools/r-cubed/-/issues).
 In particular, check the